wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 **M:**&ensp;Unless you know the correct answer, you will not find peace.

 **Q:**&ensp;When I wake up in the morning, the world is already there, waiting for me.
-Surely the world comes into beïng first.
+Surely the world comes into being first.
 I do, but much later, at the earliest at my birth.
 The body mediates between me and the world.
 Without the body there would be neither me nor the world.

-**M:**&ensp;The body appears in your mind, your mind is the content of your consciousness, you are the motionless witness of the river of consciousness which changes eternally without changeïng you in any way.
+**M:**&ensp;The body appears in your mind, your mind is the content of your consciousness, you are the motionless witness of the river of consciousness which changes eternally without changing you in any way.
 Your own changelessness is so obvious that you do not notice it.
 Have a good look at yourself and all these misapprehensions and misconceptions will dissolve.
 Just as all the little watery lives are in water and cannot be without water, so all the universe is in you and cannot be without you.